red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

-# OCS on a Disconnected environment
+# Disconnected Install for OpenShift Container Storage

 This doc is based on [this document][1]